August 23, 2019

 One thing that may adversely impact your experience is the application's interface and its huge, bold, solid icons.
 They are extremely heavy, especially when compared to the rest of the UI, which is on the lighter side, weight- and color-wise.
 Although the icons look totally out of place on the website, in the mobile version the design looks just about right.

 I can see two different approaches that the designers seems to have embraced while designing the app's UX and UI —a more operational one in the browser, and a more analytical one on mobile devices.
 Take a look at the screenshots below.

 The Web version of Calamari—large icons on the homepage vs. proportional calendar view.

 As you can probably tell, simplicity is key to every example I discussed above.
 It's a good rule to keep in mind when brainstorming or creating proofs-of-concept for any software, and especially software created with the purpose of helping an organization grow.

-Keep the apps usable, minimizing the design as well as the number of features.
-You can, of course, add nice, fun touches to it, such as gifs or quotes, to make it more approachable and motivating the users to use it, but focus on the core business goal of the app first.
+Keep the HR Tech apps usable, minimizing the design as well as the number of features.
+You can, of course, add nice, fun touches to it, such as gifs or quotes, to make it more approachable and motivating the users to use it, but focus on the core business goal of the application first.

 Mobile versions are also always good to have, as employees have become more mobile and often travel or use apps during meetings.